-I’ve been away from the world of visual arts for about 16 years, but I’m back with a refueled interest after buying a vintage camera for a minor macro-photography project.
-This branched out into shots of architecture and various objects, some of which have been clustered into the ‘Objects for an Ideal Home‘ series.
-I… Continue reading Copenhagen Photographer ~ Kasper Bergholt
+I’ve been away from the world of visual arts for about 16 years, but I’m back with a refueled interest after buying a vintage Nikon D3 for a minor macro-photography project.
+This branched out into shots of architecture and various objects, some of which have been clustered into the ‘Objects for an Ideal Home‘ series.… Continue reading Copenhagen Photographer ~ Kasper Bergholt

 The Pentax K10D in 2025 ~ Photos & Impressions